Inside the Cockpit: How Gluon Turns AI Agents into a Managed Workflow

 That's what was missing.
 Not smarter agents.
 A better cockpit.

-Here's what a working cockpit provides.
 Centralized information — one dashboard instead of scattered terminals.
 Where are the agents?
 What are they doing?
 How much have they cost?
 What needs attention?
-Isolated actions — each pilot flies independently.
-In Gluon, git worktrees ensure one agent can't delete another's work.
-Real-time awareness — you watch the work happen, tool calls visualized as they execute, costs ticking up live.
+Isolated actions — each agent works independently; git worktrees ensure one can't delete another's work.
+Real-time awareness — tool calls visualized as they execute, costs ticking up live.
 Multiple control surfaces — CLI for terminal workflows, web dashboard for visual oversight, Telegram for phone checks, Discord for team coordination, PWA for mobile.
 Same orchestrator, many surfaces.
 Built-in safeguards — cost caps, iteration limits, circuit breakers that stop agents from looping forever.

 From Intent to Execution in 30 Seconds